Logan007/pucr/README.md

 - All LITerals of the created graph – and only the LITerals – get a Move-to-Front encoding applied to hopefully minimize the use of _ESCaped_ LITerals by assembling most of the LITerals' values in the lower range.
 Also, it could help to keep the number of escape bits low and this shortening all other regular ESCape sequences.

+- Having Move-to-Front in place, a following Huffman encoding step on the LITerals is performed where beneficial.
+Not to interfere with the well working ESCape-system, only the trailing bits of the literals, i.e. the last `8 - number_of_escape_bits`, are Huffman-coded.
+Each distinct possible ESCape sequence, e.g. `00`, `01`, `10`, and `11` in case of 2 ESCape bits, gets their own Huffman-tree – only, if it saves bits.
+First trials show that so far, only the `00`-symbols seem to save enough to afford the costs of a tree; maybe that is a result of the preceding Move-to-Front.
+The tree gets encoded in the header bitwise.

 - However, a `fast_lane` parameter switches off some of the mentioned optimizations making the program use less loops or just use some sane default values.

 - The header contains parameters for the mentioned optimizations such as the _number of LSBs_ or _LZ offset_ etc. Fields are used bitwise, e.g. 4 bits only for the _number of ESCape bits_.
 It does not require neither CBM-specific parts nor the integrated decruncher.